arka-nitd/baatein/README.md

 Table 1 : users

-This table has 11 rows which are of following type
+This table has 11 columns which are of following type

 name                 type
 id                  int(11)